mjziebarth/FlotteKarte/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ### Unreleased
+#### Added
+- `GeoJSON` now uses the matplotlib `_path` facility to crop polygons to map extents.
+This is useful for reducing the file size when looking at small coast segments of detailed continental polygons.

 #### Changed
 - When determining `lon_0` of global projection strings, guard against unspecified default values.